Fall 2017 - Tues / Thurs 12-1pm or by appointment.

 - ENVS 441 | C/AM 441 Society, Space, and Natural Resources

-Dr. Rossiter's primary research focus is on the historical construction of settler geographies in western North America, with several projects investigating the intersection of industrial resource spaces and indigenous geographies in British Columbia and the US Pacific Northwest.
+Dr. Rossiter's research focuses on historical geographies of northwestern North America, with several projects investigating intersections of industrial and indigenous space in British Columbia and the US Pacific Northwest.
 Prompted by personal experience, he has also written on the topic of academic mobility across the Canada-US border.
 Presently, he is studying historical geographies of nature and recreation in the mountainous North Shore region of Vancouver, BC.

 Patricia Burke Wood and David A. Rossiter, "The Politics of Refusal: Aboriginal Sovereignty and the Northern Gateway Pipeline," The Canadian Geographer / le Géographe canadien 61(2), 2017, 165-177.